Since 1986 we are specialized in International Law and Commercial Law

 Today, the historic role played by Morocco as a crossroads and meeting point between European culture and the Islamic world is merging with its role as a strategic hub for companies wishing to commercially penetrate the entire African continent.
 In fact, thanks to the fact that the Kingdom of Morocco has concluded a multiplicity of free trade agreements with almost all of the African countries, foreign companies that have chosen to invest in the Kingdom will be able to use the country as a strategic base to be able to freely circulate their goods throughout almost all of the African continent.
 Finally, thanks to the new legal and fiscal framework introduced to incentivize foreign direct investment, foreign entrepreneurs who invest in Morocco will be able to enjoy not only a system of incentives designed to bring about a sharp reduction in the cost of investment, but also absolute protection of the investment itself.

 It is, therefore, on the basis of these assumptions that this site aims to provide some suggestions to foreign companies eager to seize the opportunities offered by the Kingdom of Morocco, so that they can best calibrate their business strategies.
-In this sense, companies interested in the country will be able to find within the site not only a summary of the most popular commercial contracts existing in Morocco, but, at the same time, also some useful advice that should necessarily be kept in mind before concluding any contract that will take effect in the country.
+In this sense, companies interested in the Country will be able to find within the site not only a summary of the most popular commercial contracts existing in Morocco, but, at the same time, also some useful advice that should necessarily be kept in mind before concluding any contract that will take effect in the Country.

 Foreign companies wishing to take advantage of the countless opportunities offered by the Moroccan market may decide to expand their commercial network through the activity of a local agent.